Adriano-7/Packman/docs/README.md

 >- **Problem in context**-
->- ** The Pattern** - State pattern was used to modify the behaviour of monsters according to their state.
+>- **State** - State pattern was used to modify the behaviour of monsters according to their state.
 The monsters can have the following states : Eaten state,
 >- ChaseState,MonsterState,ScaredState,ScatterState.
 This states can interfere with the algorithms to move these defined in the movement strategy.
 All of this states are valid
 >- for all kind of monsters (playable and non-playable monsters).